 Under the Public Limited Companies Act, 25% of the nominal value of the Company's share capital must be held in a statutory reserve, which is not permitted to be used to pay dividends to shareholders.
 10% of each year's profit must be deposited in the reserve until it amounts to 10% of the nominal value of the share capital, when the percentage deposited becomes 5%.
-5% of the year's profit was deposited in the reserve in 2020.
+At the end of 2021 the statutory reserve fund amounts to 25% of the nominal value of share capital.